intelagense/rwxrob/quotes/README.md

 # Great Quotes

+* "The FSF refers to their GPLv3 restriction as free software, which is like North Korea calling itself 'democratic', it's a newspeaky redefinition of language."
 * "Didn't the Family Guy owner make pandoc?" (someone from stream)
 * "You look at the painting not the tools the artist uses." [\@moz_uk](https://twitch.tv/moz_uk)
 * "I love deadlines.
 I like the wooshing sound they make as they fly